 And I will freely admit, I haven’t been the best at answering this question.
-For the longest time, we’ve been calculating our buy orders using a lame-ass spreadsheet with lame-ass Excel formulas, and I’ve steadfastly refused to release them publicly because the entire thing is just hacked together and I don’t want that garbage floating around on the Interwebs.
+For the longest time, we’ve been calculating our buy orders manually using my trusty calculator, with the intention of eventually putting it all into a spreadsheet that other people can use.

-You’ll see a table where you can put in your portfolio information.
+This is where you input your portfolio information.

-And…that’s it!
-Once you’re done inputting your portfolio information, the Rebalancer figures out what your current portfolio allocation is, what it needs to be, and the buy/sell orders required to get you back on track.
+Once you do that, the Rebalancer figures out what your current portfolio allocation is, what it needs to be, and the buy/sell orders required to get you back on track.
 I’ve actually been using this tool behind the scenes for the last few weeks to figure out our bi-weekly Workshop Portfolio buys, but now you can play with it too!

 Let’s give it a go, shall we?

-And this is how far each asset is from target…
+And the last tab “Model vs Reality” is how far each asset is from target…

 And after rebalancing, our portfolio will look like this…